-The audit frequency is determined by the categorisation of any non-compliance identified.
+The audit frequency is determined by the categorisation of any non-compliance identified and in the level of permanent supervision within the plant by FSS staff.

-Audits and follow-up audits are carried out on an announced basis, with unannounced inspections also taking place in between scheduled inspections in cutting plants and co-located plants.
+Audits and follow-up audits are carried out on an announced basis, with unannounced inspections also taking place in between scheduled inspections in cutting plants.

-FSS uses in-house trained veterinary auditors to carry out these audits in Scotland.
+FSS has a dedicated in-house team of trained veterinary auditors carrying out these audits in Scotland.